stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/GeneralFeats/index.md

 * Creatures within 60 feet of you have disadvantage on Dexterity (Stealth) checks made to hide from you.
 * As an action, you can sense the presence of illusions and other effects designed to deceive the senses within 30 feet of you, provided that you aren't blinded or deafened.
 You sense that an effect is trying to trick you, but you gain no insight into what is hidden or its true nature.
 Once you've used this feature, you must complete a short or long rest before you can use it again.

-## Overwhelming Presence
-*Prerequisite: Charisma 20 or +2 species bonus to Charisma*<br>
-You have the presence of the most affluent of leaders, granting the following benefits:
-* You gain proficiency in Charisma defence.
-If you are already proficient in Charisma defence, then you instead gain expertise in it.
-* While you are conscious, up to five friendly creatures within 30 feet of you who can see or hear you and who can understand you can gain a bonus to their Intelligence, Wisdom, or Charisma defence equal to your Charisma modifier.
-Once they've done so, they can’t do so again until they finish a short or long rest.
-* As an action, you can attempt to distract up to five creatures you can see within 30 feet of you.
-Make a Charisma attack roll vs the creatures' Wisdom defences.
-Any creature immune to being charmed is unaffected.
-If you or your companions are fighting a creature, you have disadvantage on the attack roll.
-On a hit, for the next minute, a creature has disadvantage on Wisdom (Perception) checks made to perceive any creature other than you until the effect ends or until the target can no longer see or hear you.
-The feature ends early if you are incapacitated.

-## The Taste of Death
-You gain strength after eating the heart of a defeated enemy.
-As part of a short rest, you can eat the heart of one living creature that you helped defeat within the last hour.
-The creature must have an edible heart.
-Eating the heart requires 10 minutes of tearing it free, chewing, and swallowing, after which you heal one of your own rolled Recovery Die for each Recovery Die of the defeated creature.

 ## Dungeon Delverᴮᴳ
 Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:
 * Increase your Intelligence or Wisdom score by 1, to a maximum of 20.